DDvO/Duplicate-Contacts-Manager/README.md

 # [Duplicate Contact Manager for Thunderbird](duplicatecontactsmanager-1.0.xpi)

 This Thunderbird extension facilitates handling of redundant entries in address books.
-After installation, it can be invoked via the <span class="tt">Tools->Duplicate Contacts Manager..</span> menu entry.
-One can also customize the <span class="tt">Toolbar</span> of the <span class="tt">Address Book</span> window with a <span class="tt">Find Duplicates</span> button.
+After installation it can be invoked via the `Tools->Duplicate Contacts Manager...` menu entry.
+One can also customize the `Toolbar` of the `Address Book` window with a `Find Duplicates` button.

 The Duplicate Contacts Manager searches address books for matching contact entries, also known as _cards_.
 It can automatically delete all cards that match and have equivalent or less information than some other one.
-Any remaining pairs of matching cards are presented to the user as potential duplicates for manual treatment.
+Any remaining pairs of matching cards are presented as potential duplicates for manual treatment.
 Each two cards are shown side-by-side with a comparison of all fields containing data, including any photo.
 Some important fields are always shown such that they can be filled in when they have been empty so far.

+When pairs of candidate duplicates are presented, the reason why they are considered matching is given in the status line.

+* The '≡' symbol is shown between fields with identical values.
+All other relations are determined after abstraction of values (see the definitions below).
+* The '≅' symbol is used for indicating equivalent fields and equivalent cards.
+* The '⋦' and '⋧' symbols indicate that a field or a whole card contains less/more information than the other.
+* The '⊆' and '⊇' symbols indicate the subset/superset relation on email addresses or phone numbers.
+* The '<' and '>' symbols indicate comparison on numerical values or the substring/superstring relation on names and other texts.

-The user can modify the data in the cards and can decide to delete one of the cards.
+During manual treatment of a pair of matching cards the user can skip them, can modify one or both of them, and can decide to delete one of them.
+When a card is deleted and it has a primary email address that is contained in one or more mailing lists and the other card does not have the same primary email address, the address is also deleted from the respective mailing lists.

+## Matching contact entries

 There are two _search modes_ for finding matching cards: